TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/GuidelinesEditors/GeneralRules/Index.rst

 Due to the fact that editors do not change the configuration of the system, there are only a few things editors should be aware of.
-As a general rule, you should contact the person or team who/which is responsible for the system (usually the provider of the TYPO3 instance, a TYPO3 integrator or system administrator) if you determine a system setup that does not match with the guidelines described here.
+As a general rule, you should contact the person, team or agency who/which is responsible for the system (usually the provider of the TYPO3 instance, a TYPO3 integrator or system administrator) if you determine a system setup that does not match with the guidelines described here.